nvenayak/impact/readme.md

 You can install the package in two ways:

-1.	'python setup.py install' which will install into your site-packages directory,
+1.	`python setup.py install` which will install into your site-packages directory,
-2.	'python setup.py develop' which will install into your current directory.
+2.	`python setup.py develop` which will install into your current directory.

 I would install in develop mode if you plan on updating frequently.
 If you install it in the local directory, when you update the package contents (e.g. via git), python will use the updated package automatically.
-If you install it in site-packages, you will need to run `pip setup.py install` before python will use the updated version.
+If you install it in site-packages, you will need to run `pip setup.py install` before python will use the updated version (since it is stored in site-packages folder).

 Docker
 *******
 Docker is a framework to seamlessly allow for reproducible package deployment.
 A Dockerfile is included in the root directory and can be used to quickly generate an environment for the development server.

     git clone http://github.com/nvenayak/FermAT